Month: December 2024

 After Jesus died at 3 p.m., he was buried in Joseph’s tomb.
 There he lay through the Sabbath rest until he was raised on Sunday morning.

 These hours in Jesus’ life are so significant a portion of the gospel narrative that all of the evangelists give considerable emphasis to them (Matthew gives chapters 26-28; Mark gives chapters 14-16; Luke gives chapters 22-24; John gives chapters 18-20).
 The fact that they give such a large percentage of their narrative to his crucifixion gives us some idea of how much we should emphasize it.
 Such a study will certainly point us to the conclusion that we are saved by grace!
 Paul said, “For when we were yet without strength, in due time Christ died for the ungodly.
-For scarcely for a righteous man will one die: yet peradventure f or a good man some would even dare to die.
+For scarcely for a righteous man will one die: yet peradventure for a good man some would even dare to die.
 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us” (Rom.
 5:6-8).
 Jesus suffered death, even the death of crucifixion, to make atonement for our sins.

 Let us join that majestic chorus who sing, “Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honour, and glory, and blessing” (Rev. 5:12).
 May this special issue evoke such praise of our Savior in each of us.